 Horror icon Boris Karloff wittily narrates Mondo Balordo, a shocking and depraved mondo movie that chronicles perversions and abnormalities from around the globe.
 You will be unable to look away as your eyes fill with shocking images that will burn scars into your retina and render you paralyzed in your seat.
 Grotesque and exploitive, but also riveting and defiant of taboo, Mondo Balordo seeks out the most twisted and surprising images.
 Subjects explored in graphic detail are dwarf love, white female sex slavery, Eastern brothels, black-market smuggling, marijuana, lesbianism, needless dog surgery and the phenomenon of raincoat-clad peeping toms.
 Experience Mondo Balordo if you dare!

-Michael Reeves was just twenty-three when he wrote and directed Witchfinder General.
+Michael Reeves was just twenty-four when he wrote and directed Witchfinder General.
 It would prove to be his most critically acclaimed and successful film, and would also be his last.
 For Reeves died not long after the film’s release from an accidental overdose - a tragic demise for a director of such immense talent, who had proven himself with three distinct horror films: Revenge of the Blood Beast, The Sorcerers and Witchfinder General (aka The Conqueror Worm).

 Reeves’ precocious talent and early death led to a mythologizing of his life.
 The film writer David Pirie likened him to the Romantic poets Shelley, Byron and Keats, and as his death came at the end of the sixties, there was the inevitable twinning with the untimely deaths of troubled rock musicians, such as Jimi Hendrix and The Rolling Stones’ Brian Jones.
 Add to this the belief that Reeves may have killed himself, then we have the beginning of a cinematic legend - which is all good copy, but sadly removes the man from his art.